manmayee-muduly/my-demo/README.md

 # my-demo
-this is my first demo
+This is my first demo
+Auther-Manmayee Muduly